seanorama/masterclass/security-advanced/README.md

 - Goal: Create a /sales dir in HDFS and ensure only users belonging to sales group (and admins) have access

-- Confirm the HDFS repo was setup correctly in Ranger
+- Login to Ranger (using admin/admin) and confirm the HDFS repo was setup correctly in Ranger
   - In Ranger > Under Service Manager > HDFS > Click the Edit icon (next to the trash icon) to edit the HDFS repo
   - Click 'Test connection'
   - if it fails re-enter below fields and re-try: